HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Experiments

-\textbf{The versatility of HR-PB.} Table~\ref{tab:applied} demonstrates that our proposed HR-PB can be applied to existing MLLMs to improve their performance on ROLISP.
-Specifically, with our HR-PB, BLIP-2~\cite{li2023blip} sees improvements of $4.5\%$ in B4 and $13.8\%$ in mIoU scores, while Video-LLaMA~\cite{zhang2023video} benefits with gains of $2.8\%$ and $16.1\%$ in captioning and detection results, respectively.
+\textbf{The versatility of spatial perception stream.} Table~\ref{tab:applied} demonstrates that our proposed spatial perception stream can be applied to existing MLLMs to improve their performance on ROLISP.
+Specifically, with our spatial perception stream, BLIP-2~\cite{li2023blip} sees improvements of $4.8\%$ in B4 and $13.5\%$ in mIoU scores, while Video-LLaMA~\cite{zhang2023video} benefits with gains of $2.0\%$ and $16.5\%$ in captioning and detection results, respectively.

+\textbf{Effect of the sampled frame.} Table~\ref{tab:frame} analyzes the effect of frames selected at different positions in the spatial perception stream. `first', 'middle' and `last' mean sampling the first, the middle and the last frames of video as the high-resolution frame fed into the spatial perception stream.
+We observe that sampling the last frame outperforms other sampling strategies clearly,~\eg, $4.4\%$ and $2.0\%$ over the first and the middle frames respectively.
+The reason is that the assessment of risk objects largely depends on the position of objects in the last frame.

+Furthermore, To address the concern of potentially missing dynamic objects due to sampling a single frame, we conduct additional experiments on our proposed dataset to explore this issue further.
+Specifically, we considered alternative frame sampling strategies to evaluate whether more frames could help capture sudden changes in object status.
+In these additional experiments, we compared four different frame sampling strategies: